HQNET: Harnessing Quantum Noise for Effective Training of Quantum Neural Networks in NISQ Era: Preliminaries

 \subsection{Qubit Measurement and Observables}

-\paragraph{PauliZ Observable} The PauliZ observable, often represented by the symbol $\sigma_z$ or $Z$ is one of the three Pauli matrices used in quantum mechanics.
-It is particularly significant for its role in describing the state of a qubit, the fundamental unit of quantum information.
-The PauliZ observable is a $2\times2$ matrix represented as:
+\paragraph{PauliZ Observable} The PauliZ observable, denoted by $\sigma_z$ or $Z$, is one of the three fundamental Pauli matrices in quantum mechanics.
+It plays a crucial role in describing the state of a qubit.
+The PauliZ matrix is defined as:

-This matrix operates on two-dimensional complex Hilbert spaces, which are the state spaces of qubits.
-In the context of quantum mechanics, the PauliZ observable corresponds to the measurement of spin or polarization along the Z-axis.
-When applied to a qubit, it differentiates between the two basis states, typically denoted as $\ket{0}$ and $\ket{1}$.
-The eigenvalues of this matrix are $+1$ and $-1$, corresponding to these basis states.
-A measurement resulting in +1 indicates the system is in the $\ket{0}$ state, and $-1$ indicates the $\ket{1}$ state.
+This $2 \times 2$ Hermitian matrix acts on the two-dimensional complex Hilbert space of a single qubit.
+In quantum mechanics, $\sigma_z$ corresponds to measurements along the Z-axis, distinguishing between the computational basis states $\ket{0}$ and $\ket{1}$.
+Its eigenvalues are $+1$ and $-1$, with $+1$ associated with $\ket{0}$ and $-1$ with $\ket{1}$.
+Thus, a measurement in the PauliZ basis reveals whether the qubit is aligned ($\ket{0}$) or anti-aligned ($\ket{1}$) with the Z-axis.

-\paragraph{PauliX Observable} The PauliX observable, denoted by the symbol $\sigma_x$ or $X$ is the second Pauli matrix and is represented as: The Pauli-X observable corresponds to the measurement of spin or polarization along the X-axis.
-When applied to a quantum state, it effectively flips the state between the two basis states, $\ket{0}$ and $\ket{1}$.
-The eigenvalues of this matrix are $+1$ and $-1$, corresponding to these flipped states.
-The PauliX gate is the quantum equivalent of the classical NOT gate.
-It flips the state of a qubit from $\ket{0}$ to $\ket{1}$ and vice versa, making it fundamental for qubit state manipulation.
-The eigenstates of the PauliX observable are not the computational basis states ($\ket{0}$ and $\ket{1}$), but rather the superposition states $\frac{\ket{0}+\ket{1}}{\sqrt{2}}$ and $\frac{\ket{0}-\ket{1}}{\sqrt{2}}$.
-These states are stable under the action of the PauliX observable.
+\paragraph{PauliX Observable} The PauliX observable, denoted by $\sigma_x$ or $X$, is the second of the three Pauli matrices and is defined as:

+This observable corresponds to measurements along the X-axis in the Bloch sphere representation.
+When applied to a qubit, it acts as a bit-flip operator, exchanging the computational basis states $\ket{0}$ and $\ket{1}$.
+The PauliX gate is thus analogous to the classical NOT gate, making it fundamental for qubit state manipulation.
+The eigenvalues of $\sigma_x$ are $+1$ and $-1$, but its eigenstates differ from the standard basis.
+Instead, they are the symmetric and anti-symmetric superposition states:

+These eigenstates remain invariant under the action of $\sigma_x$, making them the stable states for measurements in the PauliX basis.

+\paragraph{PauliY Observable} The PauliY observable, denoted by the symbol $\sigma_y$ or $Y$, is the third Pauli matrix and is represented as: